 Or top with a fried egg! (sunny side up is nice).

-Instead of blackbeans or corn or try other cooked veggies like roasted sweet potatoes (diced), or sauteed or roasted bell pepper or even roasted zucchini.
+Try other cooked veggies like roasted sweet potatoes (diced) or even cauliflower!
 In summer, grilled veggies are nice here too!
 Or stir in big handful of chopped baby spinach to the salsa-broth.
 Or add frozen cooked veggies to the broth.
 Use what you have.

 To give this more heat or smoky quality, add a little ground chipotle powder to the simmering salsa-broth.